Table of Contents

 Synthetic brushes are great for applying liquid and cream products since they are made of nylon and other polyester fibers.
 They don’t soak too much makeup, so they are great for precise application.

 On the other hand, natural bristles are made of natural animal hair (horse, goat, and sable).
 They are better for powder makeup since they lift a lot of products.

 Must-have makeup brushes

 Foundation Brush: These will make your skin glow, and it is mostly used for liquid foundations, bases, and BB creams.
 There are so many different shapes on the market, but still the most common are flat, rounded brushes.
-You use it downward motion starting from the are where you need the most coverage.
+You use it downward motion starting from the area where you need the most coverage.

-Blush Brush: with this brush, you can easily apply the blush, as well as bronzer and powder highlighters.
-It has a longer, loosely packed bristles, and it soft and fluffy.
+Blush Brush: with this brush, you can easily apply blush, as well as bronzer and powder highlighters.
+It has longer, loosely packed bristles, and it is soft and fluffy.
 It is designed to pick just the right amount of powder.
 Pick the size based on the size of your cheek and cheekbones.